vladstudio/web2llm/README.md

 # Crawl multiple specific prefixes across different start URLs
 node web2llm.js -u https://site1.com/start -u https://site2.com/another -c https://site1.com/start/feature -c https://site2.com/another/guide -l 20

+# Remove unwanted elements before conversion
+node web2llm.js -u https://example.com/docs/ -r .sidebar -r .demo -r .advertisement -o clean.md
 ```

 ## How it Works

 The script processes each starting URL provided via `-u`.
 For each start URL:
 1. It fetches the page.
+2. Removes unwanted elements if `--remove` selectors are specified.
-2. Extracts main content using Readability.js (default) or a CSS selector (`-s`).
+3. Extracts main content using Readability.js (default) or a CSS selector (`-s`).
-3. Converts the content to Markdown using Turndown (with GFM plugin).
+4. Converts the content to Markdown using Turndown (with GFM plugin).
 Links are stripped by default unless `-h` is used.
-4. Finds links (`<a>` tags) on the page.
+5. Finds links (`<a>` tags) on the page.
-5. **Crawling Logic:**
+6. **Crawling Logic:**
    - If the `--crawl` option is **not** provided, it only queues links that start with the *current start URL*.
    - If the `--crawl` option **is** provided, it only queues links that start with *any* of the URL prefixes given in `--crawl`.
    - It respects the total page limit (`-l`) and excludes URLs matching `--exclude` patterns.
    - It avoids re-visiting URLs within the same overall crawl session.
-6. Repeats steps 1-5 for queued URLs until the queue is empty or the limit is reached.
+7. Repeats steps 1-6 for queued URLs until the queue is empty or the limit is reached.
-7. After processing all start URLs, it combines all collected Markdown content (separated by `---`) and saves it to the output file (`-o`).
+8. After processing all start URLs, it combines all collected Markdown content (separated by `---`) and saves it to the output file (`-o`).

 ## Credits